harshsri2208/MEME/CONTRIBUTION.md

 1. Please fork the project and then clone the project to your local repository and then, open the project using Android Studio.
-2. Please follow the sturcture of [GitFlow](https://guides.github.com/introduction/flow/) to submit pull request.
+2. Please follow the structure of [GitFlow](https://guides.github.com/introduction/flow/) to submit pull request.

 ## Code of Conduct